 - 1.1.
 Dimensions.
-The field shall be 55-65 yards in length and 35-45 yards in width. - 1.2.
+The field shall be 46-54 yards in length and 32-38 yards in width. - 1.2.
 Markings.
 The field shall be marked as follows (see Figure 1). - a.
-Distinctive lines not more than five (5) inches wide. - b.
-A halfway line and center mark as defined in the Laws of the Game. - c.
+Distinctive lines not more than five (5) inches wide. - A halfway line and center mark as defined in the Laws of the Game.
+The halfway line is also the build out line (see Law 11, Law 12, Law 13, and Law 16). - c.
 A center circle with an eight (8) yard radius from the center mark. - d.
-A goal area marked by two lines perpendicular to the goal line, four (4) yards from the center of the goal (8 yards wide) and four (4) yards into the field of play, connected by a line parallel to the goal line. - e.
-A penalty area marked by two lines perpendicular to the goal line, twelve (12) yards from the center of the goal (24 yards wide) and twelve (12) yards into the field of play, connected by a line parallel to the goal line. - f.
-Four (4) corner arcs with a one (1) yard radius.
+A goal area marked by two lines perpendicular to the goal line, four (4) yards from the edge of each goal and four (4) yards into the field of play, connected by a line parallel to the goal line (approximately 14 yards wide). - e.
+A penalty area marked by two lines perpendicular to the goal line, ten (10) yards from the edge of each goal and ten (10) yards into the field of play, connected by a line parallel to the goal line (approximately 26 yards wide). - f.
+A penalty mark nine (9) yards from each goal line. - g.
+Four (4) corner arcs with a one (1) yard radius. - All field lines and markings may be adjusted for field size, for example, smaller center circle, penalty areas, and goal areas for smaller fields.

 Figure 1.
-U.S. Soccer Field Standards and Markings for U10 Play Showing Build Out Lines
+Field Standards and Markings for U9 Play (Recreational League Only)

 - 1.3.
 Goals no larger than 6-1/2 feet high and 18-1/2 feet wide. - a.
 Goals must be inspected before every game to ensure they are properly secured, anchored, and/or counterweighted. - b.
-No game shall be allowed to start or continue if the goal is or becomes unsafe.
+No game shall be allowed to start or continue if the goal is or becomes unsafe. - c.

-- c.
 No one shall be allowed to hang on goal frames. - 1.4.
-Build Out Lines.
-Build out lines designate the areas in which opponents cannot enter during certain phases of the game (see Law 12, Law 13, and Law 16). - a.
-The U.S. Soccer recommended location for build out lines is equidistant from the halfway line and the top of each penalty area (see Figure 1). - b.
-Build out lines are not typically part of the permanent markings on the field. - c.
-Any items used to designate build out lines (e.g., cones) must be safe and outside the field of play to not endanger any person or inhibit the duties of any match official (e.g., assistant referees). - 1.5.
 Spectator Areas.
 During the game, spectators must remain at least ten (10) feet away from the field boundary lines (touchlines and goal lines).
 No spectators are permitted directly behind the goals.
 Wherever possible, players, coaches, and team officials should be on one side of the field and spectators on the opposite side (home team chooses side).
 The referee may adjust these restrictions in the best interest of the game, based on weather, heat, sun, shade, field conditions, safety, or other mitigating factors.
 The referee has the authority to ask head coaches to address any issues with spectators (see Law 5).